A Lesson to Learn: Xtant Medical Holdings Inc. (XTNT)

 Sponsored

-The average price from analysts is $1.00, which is -$2.39 below the current price.
-XTNT currently public float of 4.19M and currently shorts hold a 5.10% ratio of that float.
-Today, the average trading volume of XTNT was 253.39K shares.
+The average price from analysts is $1.00.
+XTNT currently public float of 70.37M and currently shorts hold a 0.30% ratio of that float.
+Today, the average trading volume of XTNT was 3.78M shares.

 XTNT’s Market Performance

-XTNT stocks went down by -7.21% for the week, with a monthly jump of 18.40% and a quarterly performance of 56.91%, while its annual performance rate touched 65.21%.
-The volatility ratio for the week stands at 10.80% while the volatility levels for the past 30 days are set at 11.25% for Xtant Medical Holdings Inc..
-The simple moving average for the period of the last 20 days is 85.86% for XTNT stocks with a simple moving average of 179.07% for the last 200 days.
+XTNT stocks went up by 96.63% for the week, with a monthly jump of 180.14% and a quarterly performance of 243.70%, while its annual performance rate touched 192.12%.
+The volatility ratio for the week stands at 62.47% while the volatility levels for the past 30 days are set at 23.24% for Xtant Medical Holdings Inc..
+The simple moving average for the period of the last 20 days is 107.77% for XTNT stocks with a simple moving average of 231.53% for the last 200 days.

 Analysts’ Opinion of XTNT